 It also provided an opportunity to thank a major influence (and man of the hour), in person due to travel constraints.
-An inquiry to recommend the platform to psychology students evolved into the published, scientific researcher sharing his conference slides validating journals and chapter preview validating audio-transcription in research studies, validating my EEG/fNIRS invention, referring my work to two, IASD Past Presidents who happen to be published, scientific researchers, insider info, articles, websites, logical advice, humorous bluntness, research projects including the EAR (Electronically Activated Recording) Repo, his book cover graphic and citation honor, inspiration to return to school part-time for industry validation, and being the most helpful person since starting this journey, simply to advance science and the aligned work interests.
+An inquiry to recommend the platform to psychology students evolved into the published researcher sharing his conference slides validating journals and chapter preview validating audio-transcription in research studies, validating the EEG/fNIRS invention, referring the work to two, IASD Past Presidents who happen to be published researchers, inside info, informational resources, logical advice, humorous bluntness, research projects including the EAR (Electronically Activated Recording) Repo, his book cover graphic and citation and acknowledgement honor, inspiration to return to school part-time for industry validation, and being the most helpful person since starting this journey, simply to advance science and the aligned work interests.

 Friday night's opening keynote was by the IASD Founding President, who evidently, was a Princetonian and repeat Oprah guest.
 Saturday morning poster presentations included a researcher's study on adolescent grief dreams, where participants didn't complete the lengthy, Qualtrics reports.
 The clinical psych doctoral student (Cornell undergrad) acknowledged that it could have been "gamified," and knows the other grief dream researcher I've spoken with, who planned to feature my work on his grief dreams podcast—small world.